libfuse/pyfuse3/rst/getting_started.rst

 which is done by calling `llfuse.close`.

-For easier debugging, it is strongly recommended that applications using llfuse also make use of the faulthandler_ module.
+For easier debugging, it is strongly recommended that applications using Python-LLFUSE also make use of the faulthandler_ module.

 It is probably a good idea to look at the :ref:`example file system` as well.